 The doctoral program involves a full-time commitment.
 Stipend support is provided in order to allow students to concentrate their time and energy on fulfilling the requirements of the program, developing their scholarship, and completing their doctoral studies in a timely manner.

 Many SSA doctoral students receive additional funding through outside training and fellowship programs.
 SSA students have been very successful in obtaining competitive fellowships and awards from entities such as the CSWE Fellowships for Minority Students, Fahs-Beck dissertation grants, Doris Duke fellowships for the promotion of child well-being, and NIH Dissertation awards.

-As part of their financial aid packages, students are expected in their first two years to work as research assistant with an SSA faculty member for 10-12 hours each week and for three years as a teaching assistant (usually during years three through five).
+As part of their financial aid packages, students are expected in their first two years to work as a research assistant with an SSA faculty member for 10-12 hours each week and participate in at least three mentored teaching experiences (usually during years three through five).

 The SSA Office of Grants and Contracts provides support to doctoral students in: